MolimoWang/EventManagementSystem/02-analysis/usecases/docs/05-create_venue.md

 #### Incorrect Capacity
 - The organiser or administrator selects the add venue functionality
 - The system displays the add venue page (11-add-venue) page
-- The organiser or administrator enters the details of the venue
+- The organiser or administrator enters the details of the venue(Name, Address, Ticket Types(ticketTypeName, number),Contact information (name, phone, email))
 - The system warns the organiser or administrator that the total capacity of the venue does not match the sum of the different types of tickets (Alternative/add_venue-capacity.png)
 - The organiser or administrator clicks OK
 - The system returns to step 2 of the use case